The School offers three programmes of study at undergraduate degree level and one University Certificate distance learning programme.

 For more information on our undergraduate programmes download the BA (Hons) degree programmes (PDF, 1.21MB) brochure or visit the individual course pages below.

-Our next open days are: Saturday 10th September and Saturday 15th Octover 2016
+Our next open day is: Saturday 15th Octover 2016

 Birmingham International Academy